jonesyNC/ManualAssistDialog/README.md

 It is not always desirable or cost effective to automate all areas of an application under test.

-When you encounter one of these areas this code will allow you to prompt the automation test runner to perform manual steps.
+This stand alone Java application can be called from your test automation code and will allow you to prompt the user to perform manual test steps.

 The idea behind this stand-alone application is that your test automation can do all the setup necessary for a test, and then display a GUI dialog prompting the person running the test automation to manually perform steps via the application GUI.